michaelfliegner/BitemporalReactive.jl/README.md

 Architecture is [MVVM](https://012.vuejs.org/guide/)

-* BitemporalReactive connects the business model to the view model.
+* BitemporalReactive connects the business model to the view model and provides event handling.
 * ContractSectionView defines the view model, the ui elements and their data bindings.
 * LifeInsuranceDataModel - an imported package - provides the business model and logic